Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Model

+\textbf{Training procedure}.
 The encoder is trained to maximize the similarity between a query and the matching document's embedding while minimizing the similarity between a query and embeddings of irrelevant documents.
-Each training sample contains one query $q$ and one relevant (positive) document $d^{+}$ along with $n$ irrelevant (negative) documents $D^-=\{d^{-}_{j} \}_{j=1}^n$.
-We optimize the contrastive loss function as the negative log-likelihood of the positive document:
+Each training sample contains one query $q$, one relevant (positive) document $d^{+}$, and $n$ irrelevant (negative) documents $D^-=\{d^{-}_{j} \}_{j=1}^n$.
+As the contrastive loss we use the negative log-likelihood of the positive document: